vuchkov/vuejs-basics/README.md

 ```
 npm run lint
 ```
 ## IMPORTANT NOTE!
-We have already installed Vue CLI the steps below are just if you want do it from scratch on your own!
+I've have already installed Vue CLI in this repo.
+So the steps below are just if you want do it from scratch on your own!

 ## For our lecture we will be using [Vue CLI 3](https://cli.vuejs.org/) which is Standard Tooling for Vue.js Development